Apple Podcasts | Google Podcasts

-- Talk to your prehealth advisor or upperclassmen from the school and ask them about the courses you should take to best prepare you for the MCAT exam and when they think should you take the MCAT.
+- Talk to your pre-health advisor or upperclassmen from your school.
+Ask them about the courses you should take to best prepare you for the MCAT exam and when they think should you take the MCAT.

-- Have a good amount of time each week to be able to study for the MCAT but at the same time, be able to do something on the side like research or volunteering so that you’re still seeing other people and maintain your sanity.
+- At the same time, do something on the side like research or volunteering so you’re still seeing other people and can maintain your sanity.

 - Actively read the passage.
-Read it and participate and engage yourself in the reading.
+Participate, and engage yourself in the reading.

 - Highlight texts.

-- Draw down notes on a scratch of paper.
-This goes into your head more clearly than just highlighting text.
+- Try taking down notes on a scratch piece of paper.
+This goes into your head more than just highlighting text.